bclay/pamentor/Markdown/css.md

 Building your first (pretty) website
 --------------------------

-Below are notes from a talk given by Brynn Claypoole to teach beginners the basics of web design tools as part of the PennApps Tech Talk series.

-Here's what I expect you to gain from this talk:

-- What HTML/CSS/Javascript are, and how they interact.
-- How web pages are organized (the DOM).
-- Basic elements of CSS, including the cascading nature, margins, padding, different ways to indicate sizes and colors, "floating", aligning, and simple animations.
-- How to borrow other people's premade templates/elements, including Google Fonts, free licenses, and how to understand Github well enough to get code from it.
-- What is Bootstrap, and how to use templates or elements to create your own website.
-- Resources to learn more and look things up at a later date.

 Intro to Websites <a id="setup-section"></a>
 ==================================
 The first steps to making your website beautiful